buffermet/epoxy/README.md

-Asynchronous and recursive data URL generator/embedder for single files or resourceful web pages.
+Asynchronous and recursive data URL generator/embedder for single files or web pages.

 # Install